welpo/osc.garden/content/blog/zola-date-git-hook.md

 With these extra lines, if a PNG compressor is installed, the script will look through the commited PNG files and losslessly compress them.

 Now I can easily maintain accurate "Last updated" dates for Zola posts and optimise PNG images for faster loading times.

+Over time, I've added other features like preventing commits of drafts and files that include "TODO", and running optimisation scripts.
+You can take a look at the hook I'm currently using [here](https://github.com/welpo/osc.garden/blob/main/.githooks/pre-commit).

 <hr>